On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: Conclusions

 After a study of the inertial rest frames of isolated systems we also gave their description in the non-inertial rest frames, both at the relativistic and non-relativistic level.

+The main effect of the elimination of relative times in relativistic bound states and of the decoupling of the external non-covariant (non-local and therefore non-measurable) center of mass is the introduction of a \textit{ spatial non-separability} forcing us to describe every isolated system only in terms of Wigner-covariant relative 3-variables inside the 3-spaces.
+A manifestly-covariant description of the distribution functions of relativistic statistical mechanics in terms of the world-lines of the particles and their 4-momenta is not possible.
+Besides this spatial non-separability there is the non-measurability of the decoupled external non-covariant canonical center of mass due to its non-local nature.
+See Ref. \cite{41} for more details on this point and for the indications from non-relativistic quantum mechanics that also the localization of the Newton center of mass is an open problem.

 The main result of the paper is the use of this framework to give a definition of the micro-canonical ensemble both in relativistic and non-relativistic statistical mechanics which utilizes only the Poincar\'e or Galilei generators.
-The definition is given in the inertial rest frames, but it can be extended to the non-inertial ones (till now no such an extension was known).
+The definition is given in the inertial rest frames, but it can be extended to the non-inertial ones (till now no such an extension was known) in particular to the non-inertial rest frames.
 The so defined non-inertial micro-canonical ensemble turns out to describe an equilibrium configuration notwithstanding the presence of long-range inertial potentials due to the fact the asymptotic Poincar\'e or Galilei generators are constants of the motion in non-inertial rest frames.

 With our definition of the relativistic micro-canonical ensemble the micro-canonical temperature turns out to be a Lorentz scalar.
 Since we do not discriminate between long- and short-range interactions, we have no statement about the relativistic canonical ensemble, except that when the thermodynamic limit exists also the canonical temperature is a Lorentz scalar.
 We have no new statement about the definition of relativistic thermodynamics.